Practical Travel Tips and Advice for Women Traveling in Uganda – Rwanda

 As a woman, you may encounter an occasional attempt by a male at flirting, but that can happen anywhere in the world and it does happen here.
 A smile and a “no thanks” will usually resolve the situation in a friendly manner.

 You may get a subtle or not so subtle marriage proposal, again a smiling, “no thank you” will do the trick.
 Remember that 90% of attempts at flirting are harmless – simply keep your sense of humor.

-A picture of your “husband” – real or make believe might come in handy.
+A picture of your “husband” – real or make belief might come in handy.
 This is a common practice Women Travelers use in destinations around the world.

-In both Uganda and Rwanda you might receive a proposal for marriage, a one night trysts – receive them with a smile and a no.
+In both Uganda and Rwanda you might receive a proposal for marriage, a one-night tryst – receive them with a smile and a no.